Adel Moumen portrait

 ABOUT ME

-I am a 23-year-old PHD student at the University of Cambridge under the supervision of Prof. Phil Woodland.
+I am a 24-year-old second-year PHD student at the University of Cambridge under the supervision of Prof. Phil Woodland.
 I completed my Bachelor's and Master's degree in computer science and AI with distinction in an innovation and research-devoted curriculum and earned a two-year entrepreneurship diploma in 2022.
 I am professionally also contributing to the development of SpeechBrain, an all-in-one, open-source, PyTorch-based speech processing toolkit with more than 10,000+ stars on GitHub.
 At SpeechBrain, I lead the core efforts of the toolkit.
 In 2019, I started as an autodidact on deep learning and helped frame the largest French AI community.

 RESEARCH INTERESTS